 Modifying Strings: Inserting, Deleting, and Replacing Characters

-By now, you understand that strings in Python are immutable and that every operation that appears to modify a string actually produces a new one.
+By now, you understand that strings in Java are immutable and that every operation that appears to modify a string actually produces a new one.
 That raises a practical question that needs a direct answer: if strings cannot be changed in place, how do you perform the kinds of modifications that real programs and algorithms constantly require?
 Inserting a character at a specific position, removing an unwanted character, and replacing one substring with another are fundamental operations.
 Understanding how to perform them correctly and efficiently is what well cover now.

 Inserting a character